 I have read some terrific commentary on both issues.
 I’ve also read some snarky, arrogant triumphalist commentary and some downright unfair commentary.
 In my view, the two best pieces on both issues were written by Mathew Lee Andersen and Ed Stetzer.

 However, a critical point I think has been missing in the discussion of evangelicals and sex and marriage is the issue of maturity.
 Pastors serve a vital role in their churches and communities.
 Besides being the person tasked with clearly teaching and preaching the Word of God, pastors are also spiritual leaders.
 Fairly or unfairly we are held up as examples of propriety, maturity, and grace.

 I don’t know Ed Young, Jr personally nor do I know Mark Driscoll.
-They have ministries that far dwarf mine and likely have forgotten more about ministry and the Bible than I know.
 But I wonder if their actions reflect a church culture that seems to reward creativity without limits.
 A church culture that eschews maturity.

 Maturity thinks things over and says, “I wonder if this is a good idea to put a bed on top of a roof?” or “I wonder if this is a good idea to do a provocative sex series that will intentionally offend some?” or “Is this the best idea?”

 The pastor should be the adult in the room, not the juvenile.
 That doesn’t mean we have to go back to leisure suits and legalism.
 That doesn’t mean pastors have to be boring, dour, sad people (though some see this as their mission, another post for another time).
 But it also means there have to be lines we won’t cross with our creativity.
 Call me a square or a prude, but I’m pretty sure broadcasting from a bed on a roof crosses that.